rapidsai/rmm/README.md

 ... )
 >>> rmm.mr.set_default_resource(pool)
 ```
 Other MemoryResources include:

 * `FixedSizeMemoryResource` for allocating fixed blocks of memory
-* `HybridMemoryResource` for enabling separate MemoryResources for
+* `BinningMemoryResource` for allocating blocks within specified "bin" sizes from different memory
-  small and large memory allocations
+resources

-MemoryResources are highly configurable and can be composed together
+MemoryResources are highly configurable and can be composed together in different ways.
-in different ways.
 See `help(rmm.mr)` for more information.

 ### Using RMM with CuPy